Palace of Shaki Khans: Preservation and restoration

+The last total and complete restoration from 2002 to 2004 supported by the World Bank and executed under leading of a German restoration team (Uwe Henschel, Dietrich Wellmer, Elisabeth Wellmer, Andreas Lessmeister) from company "Denkmalpflege Mecklenburg GmbH" (today "Neumühler Bauhütte GmbH").
 The Khan’s Palace was thoroughly analyzed by Leonid Bretanitsky, who reviewed numerous historical documents and data.
 The palace has been renovated and restored several times since the 1830s and underwent several changes.
 The main renovation works were carried out between 1848 and 1851 under the supervision of architect Cambiaccio by the orders of Prince Vorontsov.
 Local Sheki masters – Usta Bagir Usta Ali oglu, Eyyub Haji Ibrahim oglu, Haji Huseyn Karbalayi Yusif oglu were involved in these works.
 The renovation was carried out mostly on the main façade and the ground floor.
 Thus, according to the written report, both the plaster and ornaments of the main façade were renewed.
 The interior of the main hall of the ground floor was also replastered, and wall paintings were renewed.
 However, the wall paintings in the side rooms were not restored after the walls were plastered.
 Doors, ceilings, mantelpieces were all repaired.
 The groundwas not altered and remained as made of three-layered rammed earth.
 The roof was dismantled and rebuilt using painted wood shingles from oak instead of ceramic tiles.
 The fountain in the central hall of the ground floor was dismantled and not restored.
 The report did not mention any of the other buildings included in the palace complex.
-These buildings were demolished by 1851.Only a two-story palace building survived until the present time built in Shaki fortress and consisting of several buildings.
+These buildings were demolished by 1851.
+Only a two-story palace building survived until the present time built in Shaki fortress and consisting of several buildings.
 Although the building has repeatedly been repaired and reconstructed since it was built, all this work didn't have a serious impact on its appearance.
 After the Shaki Khanate joined the Russian Empire, the palace was subordinated to the local administration and repaired repeatedly.
 Restoration was carried out in the palace by Hussein Khan Mushtag's grandson, poet Karim agha Fateh during 1848–1851.

-In the photo album of General Yermolov, the commanderin-chief of the Russian army in Georgia, the photos of the palace from the mid-XIX century show that there were two windows on the first floor on the eastern facade.
-Later these windows were closed with bricks, and their interiors were decorated with wall paintings.

 “Restoration of khans palace” was discussed in Avercom plenum on April 25, 1991, and following decision was made: “Restoration of khans palace is under the responsibility of Narkomprosom according to the previous decision of Azverkom.
 25 million rubles have been allocated from the budget of Narkomprosom for the repair of khan's palaces in Shusha and Shaki.”
 Restoration report was submitted based on the restoration project review by architect Pyotr Baranovsky in a meeting of the Commonwealth Academy of Architecture held on 13 March 1939.